The Lamplighters Guild (WIP)

 The romantic options are the following:

-Elian (same gender as MC) and the MC have been friends ever since they both joined the Lamplighters at 16.
+Elian (same gender/calling as MC) and the MC have been friends ever since they both joined the Lamplighters at 16.
 Elian runs the clinic for the guild and neighborhood, but the clinic won’t help them reach their true goal: curing their older brother.

 Nothia (she/her) should have been the next in line to the lead the guild, but her familial obligations stood in the way.
 Now, she refuses to let the MC be anything less than excellent.